without Internet Explorer,

 in 1280 x 960 resolution

 Yeah, this isn't that great.
 The number of strikes against Never, Neverland begin to stack up quickly, with an uneven progression and Under the Influence-esque pluggy production being the biggest offenders.
 In many ways this is Alice in Hell all over again, only with less inspired songwriting and a more featureless vocalist in Coburn Pharr.
 At the very least, early Annihilator scores some points for trying to move the then-stagnant thrash aesthetic into new directions by the use of subtle technical overtones.
-It may come off as superficial by modern standards, but for the time tracks like "Imperiled Eyes" were likely deemed as complete chaos, with descending note clusters flying out left, right, and center alongside ethereal acoustic passages.
+It may come off as superficial by modern standards, but for the time tracks like "Imperiled Eyes" were definitely something fresh, with descending note clusters flying out left, right, and center alongside ethereal acoustic passages.

 The opener and requisite hit "The Fun Palace" serves as a snapshot of many of the aesthetics (both good and bad) being purported here.
 The main riff sporadically hints at thrash abandon, but the entire song just sort of sputters away in a mid-paced groove, occasionally erupting into technical and animated spurts akin to someone suffering a seizure.
 The dissonant melodies are a nice touch, and as always Waters sets the fretboard aflame during the solo section, but the band fights an uphill battle against the lingering modern influences for the entire duration.
 The entire first half of Never, Neverland is in a similar vein, with only "Road to Ruin" and "Stonewall" standing out, albeit for entirely different reasons.
 "Road to Ruin" is a decent, snappy neck-jerker that doesn't overstay it's welcome and thrashes along quite nicely.
 "Stonewall" is ironically the most mainstream, yet most appealing track here.
 It wouldn't sound out of place on Set the World on Fire, and showcases Pharr's otherwise-forgettable inflection quite nicely.